 A resistor divider network that provides 3.85 V at the FEEDBACK pin at the rated output voltage should be used for optimal performance.
 It should be scaled in direct proportion to the VOLTAGE MONITOR pin resistor divider network in order to ensure proper regulation and power delivery.
-The HiperPFS-4 controller has been optimized for operation with an output voltage of 385 VDC.
+The HiperPFS-3 controller has been optimized for operation with an output voltage of 385 VDC.
 Applications requiring voltages that deviate from this nominal parameter, thereby requiring a FEEDBACK pin divider ratio other than the recommended 100:1, need to be evaluated for trade-offs of the key target parameters of the specific design.
-E.g.: the VOLTAGE MONITOR pin divider ratio should be modified to be equivalent to that of the feedback divider in order to optimize power factor.
-However, this will have an impact on power limit, as well as brown-in/brown-out thresholds, etc. Modification of FEEDBACK and VOLTAGE MONITOR pin resistor divider ratios within 2.5% of nominal should not result in dramatically compromised performance, but should be thoroughly verified.
+E.g.: the VOLTAGE MONITOR pin divider ratio can be modified to be equivalent to that of the feedback divider in order to optimize power factor.
+However, this will have an impact on power limit, as well as brown-in/brown-out thresholds, etc. Modification of within $\pm 10~\rm V$ of nominal should not result in dramatically compromised performance, but should be thoroughly verified.
 Changes in excess of this are not recommended.
 Itemized trade-offs of this type are outside the scope of this data sheet.